What is Prior Authorization in healthcare?

-One significant difference in perception between the practices and payers, however, is the denials for medical necessity.
+However, one significant difference in perception between the practices and payers is the denials for medical necessity.
 Only 12% of payers say they base their denials on medical necessity, yet 51% of practices say they receive denials for this reason.
 Payers and physician practice managers have different perceptions of why authorizations are denied.

 What can be done to improve the Prior Authorization process?

-Although prior authorization is an unavoidable step in many practices, the current process is all too often manual and involves prescribers, payers, pharmacists, and patients in a cumbersome flow of information that may result in delays in treatment and dissatisfaction for all.
-As a result, many are implementing electronic prior authorization solutions to address common issues with the approvals process.
+Although prior authorization is an unavoidable step in many practices, the current process is all too often manual.
+It involves prescribers, payers, pharmacists, and patients in a cumbersome flow of information that may result in delays in treatment and dissatisfaction for all.
+As a result, many implement electronic prior authorization solutions to address common issues with the approvals process.
 ReferralMD integrates directly with electronic health records (EHRs), enabling healthcare professionals to easily obtain prior authorizations in real-time at the point of care.
 This also eliminates time-consuming paper forms, faxes, and phone calls.

-What the prior authorization process demonstrates is the incredible amount of clerical time that it takes: up to about 50% of the physicians’ time in the office, while less than 30 percent of the day is spent on direct clinical care.
+The prior authorization process demonstrates the incredible amount of clerical time that it takes: up to about 50% of the physicians’ time in the office.
+At the same time, less than 30 percent of the day is spent on direct clinical care.
 These growing diversions from patient care act as physicians’ biggest source of professional dissatisfaction.

 ReferralMD Guest Blog